alienscience/form-dot-clj/README.md

 A string field is converted into a floating point value.
 The number is bounded by max and min.
 If the limits are exceeded or the type conversion fails, error-message is displayed *(client, server)*.

     [:date min max error-message]
-An string field holding a date in the format "YYYY-MM-DD" is converted into a date object as used by the clj-time library (TODO: link) *(client, server)*.
+An string field holding a date in the format "YYYY-MM-DD" is converted into a date object as used by the [clj-time library](http://github.com/clj-sys/clj-time) *(client, server)*.

     [:url error-message]
-Checks that a string appears to be a valid URL.
+Checks that a string appears to be a valid URL *(client, server)*.

     [:boolean]
 Extracts a boolean from a string.
 Empty strings, and case insensitive matches to "no" or "false" are converted to `false`.
-Anything else is converted `true`.
+Anything else is converted `true` *(server)*.

 ## Controls ##